 Use Caution when Cleaning and Disinfecting

-Cleaning and disinfecting commonly touched surfaces are critical to keeping bacteria and viruses out of schools.
-If employees don’t follow safety procedures, however, they could suffer chemical burns, eye injuries, breathing difficulties, or lung damage.
-Follow these best practices to protect custodians, maintenance staff, and anyone else who uses chemical-powered products on the job.
+Cleaning and disinfecting are essential for keeping bacteria and viruses out of schools, but improper chemical use can cause burns, eye injuries, or respiratory issues.
+Follow these best practices to protect custodians, maintenance staff, and others who use chemical products.

 Choose Safe Products

-The Environmental Protection Agency (EPA) Safer Choice program helps schools and consumers identify cleaning and other products containing ingredients that are safer for people and the environment.
+The Environmental Protection Agency (EPA) Safer Choice program identifies cleaning products that are safer for people and the environment.
 You can also explore spray-and-wipe disinfectants as a cost-effective alternative.
-Finally, do not allow employees to bring their own chemicals into the workplace.

 Store Chemicals Securely